Yellowstone National Park , USA

 Old Faithful Geyser

-This geyser is a very active one and erupts quite frequently, about 33 times in 24 hours.
-It can erupt up to 180 feet and is spectacular in itself and is even safer to see as it is surrounded by a boardwalk.
+This geyser is very active and erupts quite frequently, about 33 times in 24 hours.
+It can erupt up to 180 feet and is spectacular in itself.
+It is even safer to see as it is surrounded by a boardwalk.

 Grand Prismatic Spring

 Differing from others in that it gets the most colorful water types, whether in the form of boiling water or the large majority, it is the largest hot spring.
-The hues are caused by different types of microorganisms living on the under water’s edge.
+The hues are caused by different microorganisms living on the underwater edge.

 Mammoth Hot Springs

-These terraces are made from limestone moving deposits and continuously changing their form and color because of the thermal spring water.
+These terraces are made from limestone deposits that move and continuously change their form and color due to the thermal spring water.

 Wildlife Watching